DPS, Division of Facilities Construction and Management

 After Galloway completed a needs assessment and programming for the facility, Box Elder County selected the design-build team of Galloway and Big-D Construction to construct the new Box Elder County Consolidated Public Safety building in Brigham City, Utah.

-To maximize efficiency in space and services provided, the new facility will house multiple departments, including the Utah Highway Patrol, Utah Driver’s License Division, Department of Public Safety (DPS) Communications, workforce services, human services, agriculture, and fire marshal.
+To maximize efficiency in space and services provided, the new facility will house multiple departments, including the Utah Highway Patrol and Utah Driver’s License Division.

 Galloway worked with the Utah DPS through several needs assessment interviews and visioning workshops to meet the department’s goals.
 This involved reviewing and tailoring the department’s requirements regarding staffing and the effectiveness of working from home, working off-site, and implementing appointment-based services to manage workflow better.